-As a web application developer, you may think that if an unprivileged user password is breached, it does not endanger the web application at all.
+As a web application developer, you may think that if an unprivileged end-user password is breached, and that user has no access to sensitive information, it does not endanger the web application at all.
 Unfortunately, this is not always the case.
-For example, if an attacker uses an SQL injection to get the list of password hashes and then cracks even one user’s password, they may use this user account to access the system and use privilege escalation to gain access to a privileged account.
+For example, if a cybercriminal uses an SQL injection to get the list of password hashes and then cracks even one user’s password, they may use this user account to access the system and use privilege escalation to gain access to a privileged account.
 Unfortunately, an attacker might also get the user password via social engineering, phishing, or malware and this is something that you, as a web application developer, cannot avoid.

 Therefore, you should ensure that your users are always using secure passwords.
 This comes down to two activities: using password security mechanisms in your web application and testing for weak passwords.
 In the first case, you can either develop your own mechanisms or use open-source solutions (such as nowsecure or zxcvbn) and in the second case: use a web vulnerability scanner that can test for default passwords and weak passwords.